You have 1 PagePop. View

 - Learning is meaningful because of our integrated curriculum, which means that every activity incorporates multiple learning topics.

-- Our play-based program allows for risk-taking, reasoning, social interaction, and fosters learning in math, science, social studies, literacy, and Hebrew.
-When children play with purpose, they learn through trial and error and through consequences.
+- Our Inquiry-based program allows for risk-taking, reasoning, social interaction, and fosters learning in math, science, social studies, literacy, and Hebrew.
+When children question and work to find solutions, they learn through trial and error and through consequences.
 This is true in both the social and academic domains of the classroom.

-- All of our head teachers have master’s degrees, and most of our classrooms have Israeli co-head teachers.
+- All of our head teachers have or are working toward a master’s degrees, and all of our classrooms have Israeli Hebrew teachers.

 - On a daily basis, children are taught critical English language and literary techniques.
-Our teachers have been trained in the Sounds in Motion program, in which teachers use letter sounds in a kinesthetic way that reaches all learners.
-We also focus on listening skills.
+We use the Sounds in Motion program for our Pre-K children.
+This teaches letter sounds in a kinesthetic way.
+It also focuses on teaching children the important skill of listening.